Which Type of PCOS Do You Have?

 ✅ Supplement with ashwagandha, l-tyrosine, curcumin, magnesium, and vitamin D

-4) Post-Pill PCOS
+4) POST-PILL PCOS

-This is the type of PCOS that is not really recognized by conventional medical experts but, coming off of birth control does appear to cause a temporary PCOS-like state in some women.
+This is the type of PCOS that is not really recognised by conventional medical experts but, coming off of birth control does appear to cause a temporary PCOS-like state in some women.
 This doesn't mean that all women will get this condition if they come off of birth control but it does mean you should be aware of it if you are considering using birth control.

 In order for your PCOS to be caused or related to birth control, you must have had normal periods before you started the pill.